 - when students are incapacitated requiring EMTs to be called to the scene.

-The University reserves the right not to notify parents or legal guardian.
+The University reserves the right not to notify parents or legal guardians.

 Possession of Weapons